 After lunch and the challenges of the morning, you will have a long, flat spin out, to cover some distance between Lake Como and Lake Endine, to the East.
 As you reach the last 20 miles you will encounter another climb but will be rewarded with the most incredible views and sweeping switchbacks, as you work your way down to Lake Endine and over the last hill to Lake Iseo and your spectacular ride finish

 Approximate cycling distance 146km (91 miles)

 Although today is a flatter route, we still have some distance to cover before we cross the finish line in the Verona, the inspiration to Shakespeare’s famous plays, Romeo & Juliet and The Two Gentlemen of Verona.
 After breakfast we get our cleats back on and hit the road!
 We follow the eastern edge of Lake Iseo, making the best use of the cycle path, to get away from the traffic and enjoy the views over the lake.
 As we pull away from the lake, we wind our way between the vineyards, before reaching our first big hill and our lunch stop.
 Once over the crest of the hill, we can enjoy the descent, as we make our way to Lake Garda.
 Cycling along the lake’s edge, we cross small bridges and ride down cobbled streets, where you can stop for a coffee and watch the world go by.
 As we hit the final stretch toward Verona, you will start to feel the excitement of your journey coming to its climax.
-We will meet at a holding point and cycle the last few miles together, through the city streets, over the bridges, stopping at the home of Juliet’s Balcony where you can celebrate with your team at the end a successful ride.
+We will meet at a holding point and cycle the last few miles together, through the city streets, over the bridges to the finish at the famous Amphitheatre in Verona (also the home of Juliet’s Balcony).
+Here you can celebrate with your team at the end a successful ride.